cdimascio/express-openapi-validator/README.md

 ## Security handlers

 > **Note:** security `handlers` are an optional component. security `handlers` provide a convenience, whereby the request, declared scopes, and the security schema itself are provided as parameters to each security `handlers` callback that you define.
 The code you write in each callback can then perform authentication and authorization checks. **_Note that the same can be achieved using standard Express middleware_.
 The difference** is that security `handlers` provide you the OpenAPI schema data described in your specification\_.
-Ulimately, this means, you don't have to duplicate that information in your code.
+Ultimately, this means, you don't have to duplicate that information in your code.

 > All in all, security `handlers` are purely optional and are provided as a convenience.